-How Often Should You Change Baby At Night?
+How Often Should You Change a Baby’s Diaper at Night?

-If the diaper is just wet and the baby is sleeping peacefully, it’s ok to leave them until they wake, but do change them ASAP after they wake because the longer they spend in a wet diaper, the more time bacteria and yeast have to grow.
+If the diaper is just wet and the baby is sleeping peacefully, it’s ok to avoid nighttime diaper changes that can wake them up, but do change them ASAP after they wake because the longer they spend in a wet diaper, the more time bacteria and yeast have to grow.

 To learn more about how wet diapers left on the skin can lead to diaper rashes, including yeast rashes, you can check out my interview with Dr. Garbi, a pediatrician at Blueberry Pediatrics, here.